ABSENCE OF LAW

 The lawyer explained that in matters of dual jurisdiction, the federal law prevails over provincial law.

-Bano emphasized that the agency and advisory board were “unnecessarily structures” that would burden the national exchequer.
+Bano emphasised that the agency and advisory board were “unnecessarily structures” that would burden the national exchequer.
 She recommended the government should instead empower an existing authority such as the human rights ministry or the police.
 “We overstrain governance with new structures all the time.”

 Meanwhile, the Pakistan Muslim League-Nawaz (PML-N) senator reflected that renaming the bill would mirror its relevance across all provinces.